TotempaaltJ/Foldifyer/README.md

 Foldifyer
 =========

-A program to visualize how it would look if you'd fold a strip of paper over and over again (to infinity)
+A program to visualize how it would look if you'd fold a strip of paper over and over again (to infinity).
+Licensed under the BSD license - see LICENSE.txt.